 Information might have changed or been added since this document was published.
-The latest version of the document is installed with Mastercam or can be obtained from your local Reseller.
-The Resolved Issues website-installed with each release-includes the latest information about Mastercam features and enhancements.
+Current versions of our documents are available on myMastercam.com or can be obtained from your local Reseller.
+A What's New and a Resolved Issues table-both available on myMastercam.com-include the latest information about Mastercam features , enhancements, and bug fixes.